KarlitoCZ/MoreItems/README.md

-# MoreItems
+# More Czech Items
-A Lethal Company Mod
+A Lethal Company Mod.
+Adds new items with voicelines in czech.